Penalties for a Conviction of Charges of Transporting a Firearm

 A charge for unlawful transportation of a firearm is a serious charge and can result in jail time.
 If you have been charged with a weapons offense you need a lawyer that knows the ins and outs of this specialized area of law.
 You need an attorney that has handled ammunitions and firearms cases for clients in the past.

-No matter where you are located in Massachusetts, expert legal help is just a phone call away.
+No matter where you are located in Massachusetts, our weapon offense attorneys are just a phone call away.
 To schedule a free, no-obligation case review and free consultation with an experienced Plymouth County MA Criminal Defense Attorneys call The Law Offices of Gerald J. Noonan at (508) 588-0422.